SergeiShtepa/linux/Documentation/admin-guide/device-mapper/remap_and_filter.rst

 To achieve this, you need to:

-Create new dm device with option 'noexcl'.
-It's allow to open underlying block-device without the FMODE_EXCL flag::
+Create new DM device with option 'noexcl'.
+It's allowed to open the underlying block-device without the FMODE_EXCL flag::

   echo "0 `blockdev --getsz $1` linear $DEV 0 noexcl" | dmsetup create dm-noexcl